Rulial/pathintegral/README.md

 > [Accelarate by start reading this FAQ](https://github.com/Rulial/pathintegral/blob/d1a80bdcefc3ceeedc676c7f9f41bb025e54bea6/ANNA%20%2B%20SOLO%20FAQ.md)

 > This github project is only a landing page for this organisation. </br>
-> The actual project won't be posted here, though we shall be open sourcing the governing systems build on AI Native.
+> The actual project won't be shared here, though we shall be open sourcing the governing systems built on AI Native.